 Preparing and Lighting the Smoker

 When it’s time to take your smoker out to the hives, the first thing you need to do is gather your supplies.
 You’ll need your smoker, fuel, and something to light the fire.
-Start the fire by using lighter materials such as cardboard or crumpled newspaper.
+Start the fire by using lighter materials such as cardboard, crumpled newspaper, or KwikStart.
 Use your hive tool to push the flames to the bottom of the smoker’s burning chamber.
-Next, stack your fuel—pine cones, wood shavings, or twigs work well—on top of the flames.
+Next, stack your fuel—pine cones, wood shavings, or Cotton Fiber Smoker Fuel work well—on top of the flames.
 You want to create a slow-burning pile that gives off a lot of smoke without growing too hot and producing an open flame.

 Smoking the Hive